Sunday Bloody Sunday (film): Music

 The film makes extensive use of source music including a leitmotif of the trio Soave sia il vento from Mozart's opera Così fan tutte.

-Reception
+Release

 Schlesinger says that when he showed the film to United Artists executives in New York, "they were all appalled except David Picker.
 They were prepared to let it quietly die."

 The film had its premiere at the Leicester Square Theatre in London on 1 July 1971.

-Critical

-The film holds an 86% rating on Rotten Tomatoes from 29 reviews.